nkdAgility/azure-devops-migration-tools/docs/getting-started.md

 If you want to perform a bulk edit or a migration then you need to start here.
 This tool has been tested on updating from 100 to 250,000 work items by its users.

 Watch the [Video Overview](https://youtu.be/RCJsST0xBCE) to get you started in 30 minutes.
-This tool is complicated and its not always easy to discover what you need to do.
+This tool is complicated and it's not always easy to discover what you need to do.

 ## Install